Checking Trustworthiness of Probabilistic Computations in a Typed Natural Deduction System: TPTND

 \subsection{Reasoning about events, samples and expected probabilities}

 The inferential engine for single executions of computational processes performed under a given probability distribution is illustrated in Figure \ref{fig:singleExperimentRules}.

 The rule ``experiment'' is the declaration of the deterministic output $\alpha$ (without subscript) of one experiment or execution of process $t$ (without subscript) under a random variable which assigns theoretical probability $a$ to output $\alpha$ (and hence derives $\alpha$ with that probability).
-Experiments can then be combined for dependent and independent results, in the same way done above for random variables.
+Experiments can then be combined for dependent and independent results, in the same way done above for random variables. { We remark that the added condition $x_t:\alpha_a , x_t :\beta _b \in \Gamma$ to the I$+_L$ and I$+_r$ rules is needed to guarantee that, when $\alpha +\beta $ is inferred from $\alpha$ (respectively from $\beta$), $\beta $ (respectively $\alpha$) is indeed a possible output of $t$.
+Notice moreover that, given any term $t$, we associate to it a designated variable $x_t$, as indicated in Figure \ref{fig:singleExperimentRules}.}

 Inferences on processes which assume some probability value for a random variable are possible under the construction of the $\rightarrow$ connective: the introduction states that if process $t$ outputs value $\beta$ (with $r=1$) provided the condition that $x$ is assigned value $\alpha$ is satisfied with probability $a$, then one constructs term $[x]t$ which assigns the probability $a\cdot 1$ to the output $(\alpha \rightarrow \beta)$; the elimination says that on condition that a process $u$ with value $\alpha$ obtains ($r=1$), process $t$ using information $u$ outputs value $\beta$ ($r=1$), thereby eliminating the probabilistic condition.

 Rules from Figure \ref{fig:singleExperimentRules} allow to perform complex experiments.
 We now want to generalize to multiple executions of an experiment in Figure \ref{fig:connectiverules}.
 This means to evaluate two things: first, the expected value of the probability of an output given $n$ executions of an experiment; second, the frequency of a given output in $n$ executions of an experiment.
 As expected probabilities are computed according to their theoretical counterparts, we also define logical operations on them.